TELEMETRY PIPELINE

 Processing rules

 Processing rules transform data as it passes through your telemetry pipeline.
-You can use a variety of rules to perform different actions on data after it leaves its source but before it reaches its destination.
+You can use a variety of rules to perform different operations on data after it leaves its source but before it reaches its destination.

 Some example use cases for processing rules include: